 You may be thinking (like we did) that travel blogging is an expensive hobby.
 Spoiler alert: it isn’t!
 There are plenty of decent free themes, photo editing software, and plugins that will be more than adequate to start off with.

-For a realistic breakdown of the type of equipment you will need to be a travel blogger, and how much it all costs, take a look at our other blog post here.
+For a realistic breakdown of the type of equipment you will need to be a travel blogger, and how much it all costs, take a look at our blog post outlining all of the travel blogging equipment we use here.

 One cost you don’t want to skimp on though if you’re setting up your own travel blog is website hosting.
 Anyone can start a travel blog for beginners with a free account on blogging platforms like WordPress.
 To be honest, this is as far as a lot of people go.